A Dance Teacher’s Guide to Parenting

 Your philosophy is right on: ask, educate, threats and bribes, LOL and then basking in the glow when one or more of the above actually works!

-4. silver price says:
+2. silver price

 this happens to me too!
 I just put up with it and dance until my feet bleed. literally. right now I have a giant cut on my 2nd smallest toe, blisters on both my pinky toes and scars all over.